azaidi2022/A.I.-at-the-Edge-IIOT-ITAI-3377/Labs/L06_TimeSeries_Forecasting/README.md

 The goal of this lab was to apply time-series forecasting techniques to IoT sensor data.
 The dataset consisted of temperature readings collected over time, which made it suitable for analyzing patterns such as trends and fluctuations.

-In this lab, I used Nixtla AutoML to automatically select and train a forecasting model, and then improved performance through feature engineering and evaluation techniques.
+In this lab,Nixtla AutoML was used to automatically select and train a forecasting model, and then improved performance through feature engineering and evaluation techniques.

 ---

-## What I Did
+## What Was Done

 - Loaded and explored a time-series dataset (temperature readings)
 - Cleaned the data by handling missing values and outliers